MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

 # Develop with Q# Jupyter notebooks

+Jupyter Notebooks allow in-place code execution alongside instructions, notes, and other content.
+This environment is ideal for writing Q# code with embedded explanations or quantum computing interactive tutorials.
+Here's what you need to do to start creating your own Q# notebooks.

+IQ# (pronounced i-q-sharp) is an extension primarily used by Jupyter and Python to the .NET Core SDK that provides the core functionality for compiling and simulating Q# operations.

 > [!WARNING]
 > * In Q# Jupyter Notebooks you can only run Q# code, and the operations cannot be called from external host programs (e.g. Python or C# files).
 This environment is not appropriate if your goal is to combine an external classical host program with the quantum program.

-Commonplace in academic settings, scientific labs, and online-based collaborative programming, Jupyter Notebooks allow in-place code execution alongside instructions, notes, and other content.
-This environment is great for writing Q# code with embedded explanations or quantum computing interactive tutorials.
-Here's what you need to do to start creating your own Q# notebooks.

-IQ# (pronounced i-q-sharp) is an extension primarily used by Jupyter and Python to the .NET Core SDK that provides the core functionality for compiling and simulating Q# operations.

 1. Pre-requisites